Laurel Caverns: Show cave

-Still owned by Norman Cale during the 1960s, but now in collaboration with his wife, Helen, the cave was officially opened it to the general public as a show cave on July 1, 1964, with the Cales marketing it as "the caverns in the clouds".
+During the mid-1950s, the Cales began exploring ways to convert the wild cave into a for-profit tourist attraction.
+Norman Cale, now in collaboration with his wife Helen, officially opened the cave to the general public as a show cave on July 1, 1964.
+The Cales marketed it as "the caverns in the clouds."

-It was then purchased from the Cales later that same year by Emmett J. Boyle Jr. and Ned J. Nakles, two lawyers from Greensburg and Latrobe, who made several safety and entertainment value-related improvements, including the installation of roughly twenty-five miles of electrical cable that supported a new theatrical lighting system.
+Later in 1964, Norman Cale sold the property to Emmett J. Boyle Jr. and Ned J. Nakles, two lawyers from Greensburg and Latrobe.
+Boyle and Nakles made several safety and entertainment value-related improvements, including the installation of roughly twenty-five miles of electrical cable that supported a new theatrical lighting system.